Black-Beard-Sdk/TransformJsonToJson/README.md

     { "name" : "name1" }
 ```

-The template is a valid json structur. the value in string have a specific syntax.
+The template is a valid json structure. the value in string have a specific syntax.

 ```JSON
     "key:{argument} | key:{argument} ..."
 ```

 the key is a name of the service you need to call.
-You are responsable of registered the services in the configuration for matching with the template.
+You manage of registered custom services in the configuration for matching with the template.
 The **jpath** key is registered by the sdk  -> "jpath:{valid json path expression}".
 The json path fetch the value at specified adress in the source document. jpath as json path is a query language for JSON, similar to XPath for XML.
 The implementation of JsonPath is did by newtonsoft.
 [SelectToken](https://www.newtonsoft.com/json/help/html/SelectToken.htm).
-The sdk provide another keys like sum or distinct.
+The sdk provide another keys like sum or distinct. the list is available [here](Custom_services.md)

 ```JSON
 // Template